 Degree Program Overview

 Today’s world needs future-ready global leaders and managers more than ever.
-The global economy is becoming increasingly complex and dynamic as the Fourth Industrial Revolution accelerates, reshaping how we create value, work, live – indeed who we are.
-In this new era of rapid change, transnational organizations demand entrepreneurial innovators who can create sustainable global futures across geographies, cultures, and sectors.
+The global economy is becoming increasingly complex and dynamic as the Fourth Industrial Revolution accelerates, reshaping how we create value, work, and live.
+In this new era of rapid change, transnational organizations demand entrepreneurial innovators who can create a sustainable global future that segues across geographies, cultures, and sectors.

-Thunderbird’s one-year Executive Master of Arts in Global Affairs and Management provides a digital global mindset and a unique combination of 21st-century hard and soft skills.
+Thunderbird’s one-year Executive Master of Arts in Global Affairs and Management (EMAGAM) degree fosters a digital global mindset through a unique combination of 21st-century hard and soft skills.
 Students build expertise in leading systems and new enterprises, managing complexity, disruptive innovation, digital transformation, and collaborative problem-solving.

-Based in Washington, DC, the program is tailored for mid-career professionals in all sectors, offering specializations in global business or global public policy.
-Most classes meet every other Friday or Saturday.
+Based in Washington, D.C., the program is tailored for mid-career professionals in all sectors, offering specializations in global business or global public policy.
+Most classes meet once a month on Friday and Saturday.
 The flexible schedule allows participants to continue working while earning their degrees.
-Students can choose to travel abroad by opting into Thunderbird’s immersive week-long global challenge labs and field seminars for executive cohorts.
+Students may choose to travel abroad by adding one of Thunderbird’s immersive week-long field seminars and/or Global Challenge Labs+.

-- Professionals who are interested in leadership positions within their existing organizations or interested in making a bold move in their careers by switching industries entirely.
+- Professionals who are interested in leadership positions within their existing organizations or interested in making a move in their careers to switching industries entirely.

-- Globally-minded mid-career professionals in the private, public, and not-for-profit sectors interested in taking their careers to the next level.
+- Globally-minded mid-career professionals in the private, public, and nonprofit sectors interested in taking their careers to the next level.

 - Diplomacy, public policy, and global business professionals who want to develop the interdisciplinary skill sets needed to address global challenges by managing disruption and working across sectors.

 40 years old